 From my first memories as a child I remember loving horses.
 I thought about them all the time.
 During the day I pretended I was a horse or that I owned horses, I drew horses, I read books about horses, my room was always plastered with posters of horses, and at night I dreamt about horses.
 When I was a little girl these were my dreams: to own and care for horses, to marry my Prince Charming and be a Mom.
 Many days of the week I pause and look around at how God has made those dreams come true.
-Sometimes he catches me in the middle of a tiny moment, like when I sling a halter over my shoulder to go get my horse and suddenly I am 7 years old again dreaming of what it would be like to sling a halter over my shoulder to go catch my horse, but in reality it was just a dog leash.
+Sometimes He catches me in the middle of a tiny moment, like when I sling a halter over my shoulder to go get my horse and suddenly I am 7 years old again dreaming of what it would be like to sling a halter over my shoulder to go catch my horse.
 Or those first few seconds on my horse's back and I remember as a kid how I looked forward to every Saturday morning's lessons and how for an hour I was an Olympic equestrian in the making.
 The Olympic equestrian dream did not come true, well, not yet.
 But so many of my childhood dreams have come true...but not without some heartache in the pursuit of them.

 Over the Labor Day weekend we lost one of our beloved horses to the dreaded horseman's nightmare of colic.
 And in the 13 hours of medicating, walking, trailering, vet visits, praying, pleading and more walking, I feel like I watched a little part of a dream die.
 Roger was a dream horse.
 He was horse perfection in my eyes.
 A beautiful pure bred Arabian, sound, healthy, well trained, sweet and loving disposition, the list could go on and on.
 The guy even loved to chase a cow!
 He was the rock of our equine assisted ABA therapy program, and when he was in a session you could tell he knew his job was just as important as the therapist's.
 Roger just always kind of "knew".
 If I had to list a flaw the only one I could ever find, is he liked to give one small buck when you asked him to move into a canter.
 After awhile I actually just came to find it kind of cute about him.
 I've been experiencing a lot of grief about the loss of Roger, not just in my own heart, but in the hearts of all the others, especially our little kiddos who loved Roger.
 He was many people's dream horse.
 He was the star lesson horse that many a beginner started their love affair of horses with.
 This week I have found myself asking God, "what now?"
 How do you fill that spot?
 I relied on Roger and trusted him with many a precious cargo in therapy and lessons.
 In the herd he was my most reliable member.
 How do you find that again?
 I am still waiting on God's reply to that question.
 But through my worry about that it has me bringing to God the loss of dreams within our dreams.
 How we love to cling to our dreams...even when they are not ours to cling to.
 Roger came into my life right when God intended to start using my dream of owning horses to help people.
 He must have known we needed a dream horse to get started.
 He was God's horse from the beginning...I mean really how else do you land a horse like Roger for just $500?